Bentlybro/CrowPanel-7.0-HMI-ESP32-Screen-by-Elecrow-Documentation-Examples/README.md

 ## Why This Repository?

-- **Lack of Documentation**: Navigating the official resources can be challenging.
+- **Lack of Documentation**: Navigating the very little official resources can be challenging.
 This repository offers concise, understandable documentation to get you started.
 - **Ready-to-Use Examples**: Jump straight into coding with our practical examples, ranging from basic setups to more complex applications.
 - **Community Contributions**: Benefit from the collective knowledge of the community.
 Contributions are welcome to expand and refine the documentation and examples.